rgibson2/pychell_rvs/README.md

 rv_img_height_pix: The height in pixels of the rv plots (int).
 Default: 600

 target_function : The optimization function that minimizes some helpful quantity to fit the spectra.
-Custom optimization functions are still a work in progress!
-As of now, only the basic unweighted RMS is implemented.
+See custom target functions below (str)

 That's it for the default_instrument_parameters dictionary.